From our private database of 35,600+ case briefs...

 Facts

 A.L.
-Garner and others (plaintiffs) sued Rick Wolfinbarger and others (defendants) in the United States District Court for the Northern District of Alabama (Northern District).
-Plaintiffs alleged that defendants violated state and federal securities laws and committed other wrongs.
-Pursuant to 28 U.S.C. § 1404(a), the Northern District transferred the matter to the United States District Court for the Southern District of Alabama.
-Plaintiffs sought to appeal the transfer order pursuant to 28 U.S.C. § 1292(b), contending that those who bring cases under the federal securities laws are entitled to have those matters heard in the plaintiffs’ choice of forum.
-In conjunction with the appeal, plaintiffs petitioned for a writ of mandamus compelling the Northern District to retain the case.
-The court of appeals agreed to hear the appeal while reserving judgment on its propriety.
+Garner and others (collectively, Garner) (plaintiffs) sued Rick Wolfinbarger and others (collectively, Wolfinbarger) (defendants) in the United States District Court for the Northern District of Alabama (Northern District).
+Garner alleged that Wolfinbarger violated state and federal securities laws and committed other wrongs.
+Pursuant to 28 U.S.C. § 1404(a), which allows a district court to transfer a case to another district for the convenience of parties and witnesses, the Northern District transferred a case to the United States District Court for the Southern District of Alabama.
+Garner sought review of that order by interlocutory appeal under 28 U.S.C. § 1292(b), contending that plaintiffs making claims under federal securities laws were entitled to have those claims heard in the plaintiffs’ choice of forum.
+In conjunction with the appeal, Garner petitioned for a writ of mandamus compelling the Northern District to retain the case.
+The court of appeals agreed to hear the interlocutory appeal but noted that it was reserving judgment as to whether the appeal was appropriate under § 1292(b) until it could fully consider the merits of the case.

 Rule of Law